leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/simple_data_types.md

 |boolean  |`bool(0)`|

 You should try to cast something that doesn't make sense, e.g. `int('abc')`

 #### Casting to boolean values checks for emptiness ("nullness")

 Most casting results should be somewhat intuitive.
 The only 2 exceptions are the rounding behavior above and the treatment of casting to boolean values.

+Why this matters is because code often needs to act differently if there's no data.
+You'll frequently see checks about the amount of data before executing any code.

-The most common behavior when casting to booleans is to ask the user to be specific about the cases than should be `True` vs `False`.
-This can be done via an error or by asking the output from the casting to return a missing value.
+The most common behavior when casting to booleans is to ask the user to be specific about the cases that should be `True` vs `False`.
+This can be done via an error or by returning a missing value after casting (R does this).

 Python is somewhat unique in its handling of casting with `bool()` which is often considered a feature.
 The overall principle is that "empty" values are